 It's hard to say how much difference this would make.
 My guess is that even if some of the contenders started out herbivorous, they'd be omnivores soon after they developed fire and tools, for big brains burn a lot of fuel, and fat and protein are concentrated food sources.
 The only crucial difference between such people and us might be temperament.
 Aggression, territoriality, sociability, gender differentiation?
 And subtler traits: socially adept like bonobos or adept with tools like orangutans?
 The dominant sense may be sight, smell, touch or hearing.
 Such differences would shape history--but be taken for granted, essentially invisible.
 Don't we take our intraspecies aggression level, our tool-dexterity, and our smell-blindness for granted?

-intro - map - Africa - Eurabia - India - Java - Oceania - Siberia - Tortolia - Greenland - Amazonia - Tropica - biology - Culture - Randomia - lessons
+intro - map - Africa - Eurabia - India - Tibet - Java - Oceania - Siberia - Tortolia - Greenland - Amazonia - Tropica - biology - Culture - Randomia - lessons

 With zones much like our Fertile Crescent in Bengal, Manchuria, California, and over short straits in Greenland, and Australia, there's a chance farming and herding would start far from our Mideast.
 But wherever it began, that convenient tropical corridor from Bali to Cape Horn would quickly spread domesticated plants and animals around the world.
 Tortolia and Amazonia will have a long head start over our Americas--tens of thousands of years at least, and possibly millions, if, as seems possible, one of them is humanity's cradle.
 Indeed there's every reason to treat Eurasia and the Americas as one supercontinent.

 But the greatly increased fertility of Australia will also have cultural effects.
 In our world, Australia wasn't just held back by isolation; the total population was low and mostly poor; there was room for few innovators.
 On the eve of European invasion, Australia had only 300,000 people.
 Much smaller New Guinea had well over a million!
 But on Jaredia, the combined New Guinea-Australia is so large and rich it could sustain many millions.
 Enough to speed innovation?
 Certainly.
-The continent would be a cultural heavyweight at least on a par with China or Siberia.
-But would there be enough innovation so Australian ships would first explore the Pacific and Indian Oceans, exporting the Dreamtime to Zealand, Madagascar and (the big prize) Tropica?
+The continent would be a cultural heavyweight, probably on a par with China or Siberia.
+Might there even be enough innovation so Australian ships would first explore the Pacific and Indian Oceans, exporting the Dreamtime to Zealand, Madagascar and (the big prize) Tropica?
 Australian temperate crops might do well on its south coast, and both continents have similar tropic zones too.

 But Cape Horn's much closer to Tropica.
 It's deep water, no casual voyage, but if some Patagonian Columbus can sweet-talk a local queen into some funding...